andreaspapac/CwComp/README.md

 ### Citation
 If you use this work in your research, please cite:
-To be published in AAAI 2024, Arxiv Preprint:
+Presented in AAAI 2024, Arxiv Preprint:

 ```
 @misc{papachristodoulou2023convolutional,